Frequently Asked Questions

 - 1 Year of Tutorial support

-The coursework consists of complete Montessori Early Childhood (3 to 6) curriculum required by any international Montessori certification.
+The coursework consists of the complete Montessori Early Childhood (3 to 6) curriculum required by any international Montessori certification.
 The course content has been divided into 12 modules namely;

 - Module 1: Introduction to Montessori and Her Method